maurodelazeri/memsql-cpp-connector/README.md

 # memsql-cpp-connector
-MemSQL connector with pool if connections for c++
+MemSQL connector with pool of connections for c++

 ### Dependencies